 The team also found that Pfizer was 80 percent effective at preventing hospitalization among adults ages 18 and older.
 While Johnson & Johnson was 60 percent effective.

 For the study, the team analyzed more than 32,000 medical encounters from nine states during June, July, and August 2021, when the Delta variant became the predominant strain.

 The results showed that unvaccinated individuals with Covid-19 are 5-7 times more likely to need emergency department care or hospitalization, similar to the overall effectiveness prior to the variant.

 The study also found that vaccine effectiveness is lower for people 75 years and older, which has not been shown in previous research.

-This could be due to a range of factors, including the increased time since vaccination, the researchers noted.
+The researchers noted that this could be due to a range of factors, including the increased time since vaccination.